Applying for a student visa in your home country

-If you are currently in your home country and need to apply for a Tier 4 entry clearance visa to come back to the UK to resume your studies e.g. to take re-sit examinations or after taking an interruption of study, then you will need to provide specific documents in order to make a successful application.
+If you are currently in your home country and need to apply for Tier 4 entry clearance to return to the UK to resume your studies, e.g. to take re-sit examinations or after taking an interruption of studies, you will need to provide specific documents to make your application successful.

 When to apply

-You can apply for a Tier 4 entry clearance visa up to three months before the start date of the course as shown on your CAS statement.
-Please note if the course start date on your CAS statement has passed when you apply, your application will be refused.
+You can apply for Tier 4 entry clearance up to three months before the start date of the course as shown on your CAS statement.
+Note: if the course start date on your CAS statement has passed when you apply, your application will be refused.

-Do not apply for your Tier 4 entry clearance visa more than 3 months before the start date of your programme.
-The date of your application is the date that you pay online or pay at the visa application centre.
+Do not apply for your Tier 4 entry clearance more than 3 months before the start date of your programme.
+The date of your application is the date that you pay online (with the exception of North Korea).
 If you apply too early, your application will be refused and you will lose the application fee.

-Before making your application for entry clearance as a student there are various information resources available to help you.
-You should read the following:
+Before making your application for entry clearance there are various information resources available to help you:

 - UKCISA information on applying for a Tier 4 (General) visa